Sebastian Bach: Give 'Em Hell, touring, and memoir (2013–2023)

 On April 30, 2013, Bach confirmed via Twitter that a new studio album was in the works.
 He went on to say that Bob Marlette would be returning as producer.
 Bach had collaboration work for the upcoming album with John 5, Duff McKagan and Steve Stevens.
-On January 13, 2014, Give 'Em Hell was announced with a prospective release date of April 22, 2014.
+On January 13, 2014, Give 'Em Hell was announced, with a prospective release date of April 22, 2014.
 He also appeared in two Trailer Park Boys episodes from their 2014 season.
-In 2014, Bach completed his Give 'Em Hell tour and in 2015, Bach went on another tour titled the "18 and LIVE" tour.
+In 2014, Bach completed his Give 'Em Hell Tour.
+In 2015, he embarked on another tour 18 and Live.
+In 2016, Bach released a memoir, 18 and Life on Skid Row.

 In 2019, Bach toured behind the 30th anniversary of Skid Row's self-titled debut album, playing it live in its entirety.
 On July 20, 2021, it was announced that Bach would be doing a tour in the fall for the 30th anniversary of Skid Row's Slave to the Grind.

-Child Within the Man (2023–present)
+Child Within the Man and joining Twisted Sister (2023–present)

 In 2023, Bach competed in season ten of The Masked Singer as "Tiki".
 He was eliminated in "I Wanna Rock" alongside Ginuwine as "Husky".
 Also in December 2023, he released his first new song in nearly ten years, "What Do I Got to Lose?"

-In March 2024, Bach announced his forthcoming album, Child Within the Man.
+In March 2024, Bach announced his sixth album, Child Within the Man.
 It was released on May 10, 2024.

 Personal life

-At one time, Bach lived in Red Bank, New Jersey.
-In August 2011, his New Jersey home was damaged by Hurricane Irene and declared uninhabitable.
-Several Kiss and Skid Row artifacts (including Skid Row master tapes) were in the house, but none were damaged.
-His father's art, comic books and the Kiss gargoyles from their 1979 tour were also salvaged.

-In the mid-1980s, Bach began dating Maria Aquinar.
-The couple had a son, Paris, in 1988.
-Bach and Aquinar married in July 1992 and had another son, London, in 1994 and a daughter, Sebastiana, in 2007.
+In the mid-1980s, Sebastian Bach began dating Maria Aquinar and the couple had three children; their son, Paris, plays drums in Bach's solo band.
 Bach and Aquinar split up in April 2010.

-In December 2010, Bach began dating model Minnie Gupta.
-They were engaged in April 2012 but ended their engagement in late 2014.

-On December 28, 2014, Bach became engaged to Suzanne Le after two months of dating.
-They married in August 2015 and lived in Los Angeles for nearly a decade.
+In August 2015, Bach married Suzanne Le.
 The couple currently resides in Las Vegas.

 On July 13, 2017, Bach underwent "singing-related" hernia surgery.
 He started to recover a month later and then explained that the operation was needed, "because [he] literally screamed [his] guts out."

+Bach is an avid fan and collector of Kiss memorabilia.
+His collection contains a rare mirror tied to the 1978 Kiss solo albums, two gargoyles from the Unmasked photo sessions, vintage posters, and other merchandise items.

 Bach endorsed Kamala Harris in the 2024 US presidential election.